 If Georgian Bay region residents wished to cast their ballots in the 1867 election they had to sail to Sault Ste.
 Marie to vote in the first Canadian election after Confederation.

-Canadians are facing a federal election in 2019.
-On, or before that election date, you will no doubt be boarding a sailing vessel to ride the waters of Georgian Bay to cast your vote at the nearest voting station.
+Canadians facing a federal election in 2023, and beyond, will mean that on, or before the election date, will no doubt be boarding a sailing vessel to ride the waters of Georgian Bay to cast their vote at the nearest voting station.

-I am sure that the Liberal, Conservative, New Democratic Party and Green Party candidates have all chartered the fastest boat they could find to carry their supporters to cast their ballots.
+I am sure that the Liberal, Conservative, New Democratic Party and Green Party candidates will all charter the fastest boat they could find to carry their supporters to cast their ballots.

 You are probably scratching your head and asking yourself, “Why would I need a boat to take me to vote on election day?”

-Well if you lived in the Georgian Bay region and wanted to vote in the 1867 election, water transportation was the only way that most of the citizens of the area could cast their vote.
+Well if you lived in the Georgian Bay region and wanted to vote in the 1867 election, water transportation was the only way that most citizens in the area could cast their vote.

 The first election after Confederation featured two candidates, William Beatty of Parry Sound and W. M. Simpson of Owen Sound.

 The constituency was vast and encompassed many communities.
-Most of the eligible voters could not drive their horse or ox drawn vehicles. let alone walk to vote.
+Most of the eligible voters could not drive their horse or ox-drawn vehicles, let alone walk to vote.
 Because the ONLY polling station was located in Sault Ste.
-Marie obviously the cost in terms of time and money posed as a detriment to getting all of the voters out to cast their ballots.
+Marie obviously the cost in terms of time and money posed a detriment to getting all of the voters out to cast their ballots.
 The answer was to charter sailing vessels to carry citizens to the polling station at Sault Ste.
 Marie.
-Simpson chartered the “Algoma” and Beatty hired the “Waubuno” to carry voters to cast their ballots.
+Simpson chartered the Algoma and Beatty hired the Waubuno to carry voters to cast their ballots.

-Unfortunately for Beatty and the more than 100 of his adherents, the “Waubuno” experienced engine difficulties.
-They arrived too late to cast their ballots and Simpson was elected as the Member of Parliament representing Algoma District.
+Unfortunately for Beatty and the more than 100 of his adherents, the Waubuno experienced engine difficulties.
+They arrived too late to cast their ballots.
+Simpson was elected as the Member of Parliament representing Algoma District.

-In period just after Canadian Confederation, there was no means of rapid communication, so the results of the 1867 election were only known by those in the immediate vicinity of Sault Ste.
+In the period just after Canadian Confederation, there was no means of rapid communication, so the results of the 1867 election were only known by those in the immediate vicinity of Sault Ste.
 Marie.
-It would not be until the “Algoma” returned to Owen Sound that the rest of the community could celebrate the victory of their home town boy, W. M. Simpson.
+It would not be until the Algoma returned to Owen Sound that the rest of the community could celebrate the victory of their hometown boy, W. M. Simpson.

-In the 150 years that have transpired since that 1867 election there have been many changes to the way Canadians select their representatives to Parliament.
+In the more than 150 years that have transpired since that 1867 election there have been many changes to the way Canadians select their parliamentary representatives.
 Today all Canadians of legal voting age are eligible to vote at polling stations close to their homes.
-Television, radio and the internet, enable us to know the results almost immediately after voting closes.
-Although most would argue that the elections today are held in an efficient manner, I for one would enjoy sailing on Georgian Bay on an all expense paid excursion courtesy of the candidates in the 2019 election!
+Television, radio, and the internet, enable us to know the results almost immediately after voting closes.
+Although most would argue that the elections today are held in an efficient manner, I for one would enjoy sailing on Georgian Bay in an all expense paid excursion courtesy of the candidates in the next election!